notcaliper/notcaliper/README.md

 ## 🧑‍💻 About Me

-> "Building the future, one line of code at a time."
+> "Turning ideas into impact, through code."

-I'm a passionate developer and open-source contributor with a focus on **AI, blockchain, IoT, smart contracts, and computer vision**.
-My projects span JavaScript, TypeScript, Python, and HTML, and I love building innovative solutions that bridge the gap between emerging tech and real-world applications.
+Hi!
+I'm a passionate developer and open-source enthusiast who loves working at the intersection of **AI, blockchain, IoT, smart contracts, and computer vision**.
+I enjoy turning ideas into real-world solutions using **JavaScript, TypeScript, Python, and HTML.** Whether it's building smart systems or contributing to exciting projects, I’m always up for exploring new technologies and creating things that make a difference.

-- 🔭 Currently exploring: **AI, Web3, and IoT**
+- 🔭 Currently exploring: Creating smart solutions that combine AI, Web3, and IoT — from decentralized identity systems to self-learning drones
-- 🛠️ Tech Stack: Python, JavaScript, TypeScript, React, Node.js, Docker, AWS, and more
+- 🛠️ Tech stack: Skilled with Node.js, TypeScript, Python, React, PostgreSQL, Redis, Docker, AWS, IPFS, Hardhat, and Android
+- 💻 Also experienced in: Linux-based systems, cloud computing, and remote server access for scalable backend deployments
-- 🌱 Always learning: Machine Learning, Blockchain, Smart Contracts
+- 🌱 Always learning: Deepening my knowledge in Machine Learning, Smart Contracts, and secure biometric + blockchain integration
-- 💡 Fun fact: I code while chatting with friends!
+- 💡 Fun fact: I often brainstorm while coding — some of my best ideas spark during late-night chats and debug sessions!

 <!-- Blob Divider for Variety -->
 <img src="assets/blob-divider-animated.svg" width="100%" height="100px"/>